Nishtha-AS/RM-App--Frontend/README.md

 This application is designed as a core RM workflow platform for lending institutions, enabling structured customer onboarding, data validation, and application lifecycle management.

-It closely aligns with real-world banking workflows and integrates multiple data points such as GST, MCA, Bureau, and internal systems for a unified credit processing experience.
+It aligns closely with real-world banking workflows and integrates multiple data points such as GST, MCA, Bureau, and internal systems.